dmccuskey/DMC-Corona-Library/README.md

 If you have questions or comments you can either:
 * post to the Corona forums: http://forums.coronalabs.com
-* send me an email: dmc-corona-lib at davidmccuskey com
+* send me an email: corona-lib at davidmccuskey com

 **Issues**